Adjust fonts, languages, and encodings

 - Select Settings.

 - Click Show advanced settings and go to the "Languages" section.
-Here are the various settings that you can adjust:
+Here are the various settings you can adjust:

 Browser interface language